- Filed (End of Session)

 Resolution calling upon the Department for the Aging to ensure that halal meals are available as part of the home delivered meals program.

-By Council Members Ulrich, Brannan and Deutsch
+By Council Members Ulrich and Brannan

 Whereas, The federal government provides local agencies on aging with funding for nutritional programs for seniors through the Older Americans Act; and